strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 ##### Resetting an environment

+Resetting an environment deletes all environments data and resets the variables to their default.
+To do so:

 1. In the *Danger zone* section of the ![General icon](/img/assets/icons/Faders.svg) *General* tab, click on the **Reset environment** button.
 2. In the dialog that opens, click on the **Continue** button to confirm the environment reset.
 3. Fill in the available fields to reset the environment: